Buying Nutritional Supplements - What You Need to Know

 Take vitamin E, for example.
 A study of various vitamin E products by laboratory analysis showed that a large percentage of the supplements had less vitamin E than stated on the label.
 A few of the products had no vitamin E in them at all!
 In addition, there are various forms of vitamin E: alpha, beta, delta and gamma.
 Most supplements have only the alpha form because that is the least expensive.
 The alpha form is beneficial, but not nearly as beneficial as all the forms together.
 All the forms together are called “mixed tocopherols”.
 They have more health benefits but are also more expensive.
 This example illustrates the difficulty in selecting supplements merely by looking at the label.

-Fortunately, we relieve you of the burden of trying to figure out whether a supplement is effective or not.
+Fortunately, we relieve you of the burden of trying to figure out whether a supplement is the best quality or not.

-Every supplement in our dispensary has been carefully reviewed for efficacy and safety by the experienced naturopathic physicians.
+Every supplement in our online store has been carefully reviewed for efficacy and safety.
 We have extensive knowledge of the supplement industry and how supplements are manufactured.
-We know which suppliers have quality products and which do not.
-This in-depth knowledge of supplements and the supplement industry is not something you will find at your local health food store or supermarket.
+We know of suppliers that have quality products.

 Independent Lab Assay Is a Key to Quality

 Some supplement manufacturers hire independent laboratories to verify what their products contain.
 This is the only way to know for certain what is in a supplement.
-To the greatest extent possible, our dispensary carries products that have been authenticated by an independent laboratory.
+To the greatest extent possible, our online store carries products that have been authenticated by an independent laboratory.

 Listed below are some of the benchmarks that we look for in a lab assessment of a dietary supplement.